 The reality is that children who are injured when it wasn’t their fault are missing out on the child injury compensation payments that they could be entitled to.
 It is for this reason that children have a longer time limit in which they can make a personal injury compensation claim for the likes of pain, suffering and costs for medical treatment.

-If you’re asking after an accident in school how to report it, then our advice would be as soon as possible as it becomes harder to pursue a claim the more time marches on.
+If you’re asking how to report a child accident at school, then our advice would be as soon as possible as it becomes harder to pursue a claim the more time marches on.
 A personal injury lawyer can explain further on this process.

 Child injury claims and child accident claims before the age of 18